The Kansas City Royals are being tested by MLB’s best team, the Yankees: Game 2 recap

 The Royals offense remained stagnant.
 KC scattered the five hits despite outfielder Drew Waters making his 2024 debut.
 He went 0-for-4 after being recalled from Triple-A Omaha.

-Royals star Bobby Witt Jr. recorded two hits — a double and a single — to extend his hitting streak to 12 games.
+Witt recorded two hits — a double and a single — to extend his hitting streak to 12 games.

 However, the offensive woes were costly.
 In the sixth inning, the Royals left the bases loaded as Yankees reliever Ron Marinaccio escaped a late jam.
 He struck out Waters to end the offensive threat.